sahiee-dev/usjewclnr/README.md

 ## 🌟 Overview

-**Roshni** is a beautifully crafted, modern landing page for a premium cleaning product.
+**USJEWCLNR** is a beautifully crafted, modern landing page for a premium cleaning product.
 Built with performance and aesthetics in mind, it delivers a luxurious user experience with smooth animations, parallax effects, and a clean, sage-themed color palette.

 ---